MikolWhy/MikolWhy/README.md

 ## About me

-- 🔭 Building product-focused full-stack projects + sharpening DS&A / system design
+- 🔭 Building product-focused full-stack projects while sharpening DS&A and system design.
-- 🧠 Interests: machine learning, startups, building
+- 🧠 Interests: machine learning, startups, street dance.
-- 🧩 I like work that mixes: real users + real data + real constraints (impact, performance, security, maintainability)
+- 🧩 I like building tools people actually want to use.

 ---